Who Might Not Be Suitable for ChondroFiller? Clinical Perspectives on Patient Selection

 Eleanor Hayes

-Patient Considerations: Age, Body Weight, and Commitment
+Patient Considerations: Age, Weight, and General Health

 Clinical Assessment and Imaging: The Keys to Suitability